tomrembrown/QTCommunity/README.md

 ## Running the tests

-Running the command 'grunt' in the
+Running the command 'grunt' in the project directory to run the tests.

-### Break down into end to end tests
+### What the tests do

 These tests handle linting with jshint, link checking, and some cross-page and unit tests.